ItsRLuo/connectFour/readme.txt

 -------------------------------------------------------------------------------
                                 Instructions
 -------------------------------------------------------------------------------
-1, Replace database by going to /application/config/database.php with your own 2, Register and login
+0, This is a web based game server needs to run index.php to play 1, Replace database by going to /application/config/database.php with your own 2, Register and login
 3, Use another browser to login to another account